-Development which would lead to the loss of, or harm the quality and accessibility of existing and any new Parks & Amenity (Type 1), Natural Space (Type 2), Public Sport facilities (Type 3), Equipped Playspaces for Children (Type 4), Equipped provision for teenagers (Type 5), Allotments (Type 6), Cemeteries (Type 7) and Private Sports Facilities (Type 8) will not be supported, except where it is demonstrated that the site is surplus to requirements; or equivalent or better facilities will be provided; or the development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss.

-The location of existing facilities is shown on Map 12.

-- 2. The provision of new, or the enhancement of existing community equipped Playspaces for Children (Type 4), and Teenagers (Type 5) facilities will be supported in the following localities: - St Stephen, south of the A3058 - Lanjeth [East] - High Street - Foxhole [Carpalla] - Whitemoor - 3.
-Further priorities should be to maximise the provision of amenity space in the layout of new developments, natural space close to settlements, and more allotments. - 4.
-The standards for open space provision set out in Figure 12 will apply to all new residential development. - 5.
+- 1. Development which would lead to the loss of, or harm the quality and accessibility of existing and any new Parks & Amenity (Type 1), Natural Space (Type 2), Public Sport facilities (Type 3), Equipped Playspaces for Children (Type 4), Equipped provision for teenagers (Type 5), Allotments (Type 6), Cemeteries (Type 7) and Private Sports Facilities (Type 8) will not be supported, except where it is demonstrated that the site is surplus to requirements; or equivalent or better facilities will be provided; or the development is for alternative sports and recreational provision, the needs for which clearly outweigh the loss.
+[The location of existing facilities is shown on Map 12a and 12b.] - 2.
+The provision of new, or the enhancement of existing community equipped Playspaces for Children (Type 4) facilities will be supported in the following localities: - St Stephen, south of the A3058 - Lanjeth [East] - High Street - Foxhole [Carpalla] - Whitemoor - 3.
+Further priorities should be to maximise Equipped Provision for Teenagers (Type 5) and more Allotments (Type 6) provision. - 4.
+The standards for open space provision set out in Figure 11 will apply to all new residential development. - 5.
 Developments will be required to contribute to the creation and maintenance of the open space required through a Planning Obligation agreement.
-Where new provision is not viable or practicable within the site boundary, contributions towards the enhancement of existing off-site facilities will be required to mitigate for impact from the additional population. - 6.
+Where new provision is not viable or practicable within the site boundary, contributions towards the enhancement of existing off-site facilities will be required to mitigate for impact from the additional population.
+These should include: - a.
+Enhancement of and improvement of links to the PRoW and permissive footpath network to increase access to natural green space. - b.
+Multifunctional use of public sports provision [e.g. shared use, improved access arrangements etc] to increase access to parks and amenity land. - c.
+Enhancement, extension and repair of existing play space so that it can continue to meet local needs. - 6.
 The provision of additional or enhanced facilities that will provide opportunities for involvement in healthy physical activity will be supported where they provide multifunctionality with regards to biodiversity, connectivity and hydrology, and respect residential amenity.

-Policy CF4 - Facilities For Young People
+Policy CF4 - Facilities for Young People

-10.19 The NPPF stresses the need to plan positively for the provision and use of community space and facilities.
+6.16 The NPPF stresses the need to plan positively for the provision and use of community space and facilities.
 This includes the provision of facilities that are of the appropriate quality and scale to serve the needs of our young people and encourage them towards pursuing a full and fulfilling life.
 The evidence base shows that St Stephen in Brannle Parish has a smaller proportion of young people than is average for Cornwall, the SW and England, that the number of school age residents has fallen since 2002, and that the population profile become dominated by older people.
 However, the proportion of young adults has increased, as has that for pre-school age children.
 It is important going forward therefore that the needs of these young people are not hidden amongst the demands for services for the rest of the community.

-10.20 To ensure that the needs of the Parish's young people are not neglected.
+6.17 To ensure that the needs of the Parish's young people are not neglected.

-Policy CF4 - Facilities For Young People
+Policy CF4 - Facilities for Young People